 At T-Mobile, we believe that overages are flat-out wrong.
 We no longer charge our customers for going over their allotted talk, text, or data limits for domestic usage.
-There are a few exceptions depending on the account type, and we explain those below.
+There are a few exceptions depending on the account type, and we explain those on this page.

 On May 1, 2014, T-Mobile stopped charging our customers for domestic overages on plans and services with limited talk, text, and data buckets.
 As a T-Mobile customer, you're most likely already on one of our rate plans that no longer has overage charges.
 You didn't need to change your plan or services to realize this awesome benefit; we just added this perk to your rate plan.

 If you look on your T-Mobile bill, you'll have a column for overage charges, but it will now display a charge of $0.00, or you might just have a dash.

 If you find that you've gone over your allotted data plan, whether you're using a smartphone or tablet, you can still use data at a reduced speed.
 But, you won't be charged for any overages!
 Once your billing cycle begins again, your high-speed data will be restored.
 If you tend to use your high-speed data up before the end of your billing cycle each month, you may want to add more data, or you can buy an On Demand Data Pass.

 If you have a voice-only rate plan with a messaging add-on feature, then both of those features are now treated as unlimited with no domestic overages.
 If you remove the messaging feature, your account becomes a pay-per-use rate plan, which means you could continue to text, but you'd be charged on a per-message basis.
 Therefore, we recommend NOT removing the messaging feature.
 If you'd like to use Message Blocking, it's available free of charge.
 Find out more about Message Blocking.

 T-Mobile has abolished overages from the vast majority of the plans we’ve launched over the years, such as our Magenta, Simple Choice™ Plan and ONE Plan.
 If you're not sure if you're on a "no more overages" plan, Contact Us.